New Partnership to Test Muso Model in Togo

 A 2013 Harvard-UCSF study documented a tenfold difference in child mortality rates after the rollout of Muso’s proactive healthcare model in an area of Mali.
 This model has been highlighted as a global best practice.
 Learn more at Muso’s website.

-Working in collaboration with Muso and the Togolese Ministry of Health, Hope Through Health has designed a study to evaluate the impact of an integrated clinic and community-based health system strengthening model.
+Working in collaboration with Muso and the Togolese Ministry of Health, Integrate Health has designed a study to evaluate the impact of an integrated clinic and community-based health system strengthening model.
 This study tests key elements of Muso’s Proactive Care model in rural and peri-urban northern Togo and aims to provide the evidence base necessary to support the Government of Togo in scaling this model nationwide.